CreativeTechGuy/tree-despawn-timer/README.md

   be standing until someone collects another log.
     * Unfortunately this cannot be fixed as the system is not tick-perfect.
 It shouldn't be off by more than a few seconds though.

+Credits:

+* Thanks to Infinitay's [tree count plugin](https://github.com/Infinitay/tree-count-plugin) for help with identifying which tree a player is chopping.